BioJulia/BioSequences.jl/docs/src/dev_docs/sequences/biosequence.md

 efficient representation.
 DNA and RNA sequences are encoded using either four bits per base (which is the default), or two bits per base.
-This makes them memory efficient and allows us to speed up many common operations and transformations, like nucleotide composition, reverse complement, and *k*-mer enumeration.
+This makes them memory efficient and allows us to speed up many common operations and transformations, like reverse complement, and *k*-mer enumeration.

 ## Defining a new alphabet